Protocol Guidelines for Events and Functions

 Tip: To avoid confusion when making introductions, it is best to use the phrase: "Your Honour, may I present _________________."
 If the host or Aide-de-Camp brings forward another guest, this is a signal to the person speaking with the Lieutenant Governor that their conversation is at an end.

 As a rule, the Lieutenant Governor sits to the right of the host, regardless of whether there is a guest speaker or other distinguished guest.
 The Lieutenant Governor does, of course, yield precedence to the Sovereign, a visiting head of a foreign state, or the Governor General.
-If the Lieutenant Governor is accompanied by his spouse, Her Honour Mrs. Patsy LeBlanc should be seated to the left of the host.
+If the Lieutenant Governor is accompanied by his/her spouse, the spouse should be seated to the left of the host.

 The Aide-de-Camp will check seating arrangements upon arriving at a function to ensure there have been no changes, and will brief the Lieutenant Governor on the guests who will be seated at the head table.